 Andrew J. Myrick (May 28, 1832 โ August 18, 1862) was a trader, who with his Dakota wife (Winyangewin/Nancy Myrick), operated stores in southwest Minnesota at two Native American agencies serving the Dakota (referred to as Sioux at the time) near the Minnesota River.

 In the summer of 1862, when the Dakota were starving because of failed crops and delayed annuity payments, Myrick is noted as refusing to sell them food on credit when they were starving and being described on that account as the "most hated of the traders".[1]
 He was alleged to have said of the Dakota, "Let them eat grass."[2]
-Although the validity of that alleged quotation has come into dispute.[3]
+The validity of that quotation is now disputed.[3]

 In the summer of 1862, eastern bands of the Dakota people were living in a small reservation along the southern bank of the Minnesota River.
 Their crops had failed and the area had been overhunted, and they were starving.
 In a meeting at the Upper Sioux Agency on August 4, US Indian Agent Thomas Galbraith directed that only some food be released to the Dakota from the warehouse, as annuity supplies and payments had been delayed by the American Civil War and a government preoccupied with the Northern Virginia Campaign, which threatened the safety of the capital, Washington D.C.